 Anita Chhabra , Lead Clinical Trials Pharmacist (Oncology) and HRA Expert Advisor

 The HRA Pharmacy Assurance reviewer is a role that will help us make a key step forward in increasing efficiency, consistency and rigour in the way we set up clinical trials across multiple sites.
 This role is the result of a successful pilot of the process that is now complete and we would like to implement wider.
 The reviewer makes sure accurate and complete information is available to all sites so they can assess quickly how they set up clinically and operationally.
 This single and complete source of information has in the pilot allowed us to streamline the whole process of setting up a new study.
 If a new study is opened quicker, new experimental treatments can be made available sooner and patients can benefit earlier.
 If you are interested in making a real difference then this is a role you should consider.
 Please apply now.

 Interested in applying?

-copy of their current registration renewal confirmation with the General
+copy of your registration renewal confirmation with the General

-- a covering letter describing how they meet the role requirements
+- a covering letter describing how you meet the role requirements.

-The above documents should be submitted to firstname.lastname@example.orgThe subject line of the email should be “Reviewer registration application”.
-You can see how we use any personal data provided to us in our privacy notice.
-Candidates who are part time workers should notify us of this together with their working days in their submission.
-This is to ensure that we communicate with them effectively and, if successful, only assign studies for review on their working days.
+The subject line of the email should be “Reviewer registration application”.
+You can find out how we use any personal data provided to us in our privacy notice.

 Please note: study documents will be shared with reviewers through Microsoft SharePoint on the Office 365 website.
-Candidates should ensure that their IT systems will allow them to access this website.
+You should ensure that your IT systems will allow you to access this website.